What Bugs Eat Magnolia Trees?

 Thrips

 Thrips are another pest of magnolia.
 These insects have elongated bodies of small size.
-They have wings, so they can spread quickly over a wide range.
+They have wings so that they can spread quickly over a wide range.

 Females lay their eggs on the ground near the tree.
 Larvae appear in spring.